MRCPCH FRCPath PhD

 Main research interest: understanding the origins and biology of childhood leukaemia.

 The main focus of my research is to study prenatal B lymphopoiesis in order to understand the origins of childhood leukaemia, in particular infant acute lymphoblastic leukaemia (ALL).
-Prenatal B lymphopoiesis is different from adult B cell development; and developmentally-regulated characteristics of fetal B-progenitors are likely to provide the 'oncogenic' cellular context necessary to co-operate with MLL rearrangements to induce infant ALL.
-We have recently defined the B lymphoid developmental hierarchy before birth, and my research aims to identify the target cell population for leukaemia initiation in infant ALL.
-Characterisation of the target cell by molecular and functional assays, including differences in leukaemia models generated, when compared to postnatal cells, will allow us to identify specific pathways that can be targeted for future therapies.
+My research aims to identify and characterise the target cell population for leukaemia initiation in infant and childhood ALL in order to pinpoint specific pathways that can be targeted for future therapies.
 I work closely with Prof Irene Roberts investigating how trisomy 21 perturbs haematopoiesis before birth and its implications for Down syndrome associated leukaemias in children.

-My vision going forward is to lead a research programme focusing on childhood leukaemias where the need is greatest; of note, including strategies for treatment reduction as well as identification of new or repurposed drugs.
+My vision going forward is to lead a research programme focusing on childhood leukaemias where the need is greatest, including strategies for treatment reduction and identification of new or repurposed drugs.
 As a Paediatric Haematologist, I hope to play a crucial role in implementing research findings into clinical practice, including in LMIC.
-I am also passionate about mentoring the next generation of clinician scientists.
+I am also passionate about mentoring the next generation of clinician scientists and promoting equality and diversity in academia.